Aidenjn/Ensorcelled-Expressions/README.md

 Vercel automatically handles workspace-based installs.

+I have set up my deployments to trigger after a push to this repo.

 ## Sanity CMS (Content Managent Interface)

 The CMS is meant to be run locally to manage content.
 Hosting is optional and out of scope.

 # 📁 Git Ignore Rules

-Each project handles its own ignored files.
+Each project handles its own ignored files, but there are global ignores too.
 The global rules include:

 - node_modules/
 - .next/ (Next.js build output)